Rajat-Dulal/Face-Recognition-Siamese-Network/README.md

 1. Go to [Google Account Security](https://myaccount.google.com/security)
 2. Search for "App password"
 3. Generate and copy your app password
-4. Update the environment file with your Gmail and app password
+4. Update the environment file (.env) with your Gmail and app password

 ### Step 8: Run Inference
 ```bash